-Chetan Chauhan heads regional editions as Deputy National Affairs Editor.
-A journalist for over 20 years, he has written extensively on social sector with special focus on environment and political economy.
+Chetan Chauhan is National Affairs Editor.
+A journalist for over two decades, he has written extensively on social sector and politics with special focus on environment and political economy.

 Articles by Chetan Chauhan